dreth/tfm_uc3m/README.md

 ### Running directly on R

-It is recommended to use the docker approach described above, however, if you want to do so otherwise, it is possible to run the full-featured application as follows:
+It is recommended to use the docker approach described above, nevertheless, if you want to do so otherwise, it is possible to run the full-featured application as follows:

 #### R requirements